AlexBAV/corsl/README.md

 }
 ```

+Once association is done, any `co_await` the coroutine executes will throw `operation_cancelled` exception if the source has been cancelled.
+The `cancellation_token` constructor will also throw if the source is cancelled at the object construction time.

-The token is associated with a given coroutine.
-A coroutine may check cancellation state of a token by either calling token's `is_cancelled` method or casting a token to `bool`.
+The coroutine may then check cancellation state of a token by either calling token's `is_cancelled` method or casting a token to `bool`.
 Calling `check_cancelled` method throws `operation_cancelled` exception if the token has been cancelled.

-If the cancellation is requested, any `co_await` expression executed in the coroutine will throw `operation_cancelled` exception.
+#### `cancellation_subscription<>`

-Coroutine may also subscribe to the cancellation event with a callback by calling a `subscribe` method.
-Callback is automatically unsubscribed when token is destroyed or may be manually unsubscribed by calling `unsubscribe` method.
+Coroutine may also subscribe to the cancellation event with a callback by creating an instance of `cancellation_subscription<>` class:

 ```C++
 #include <corsl/future.h>